-Leave must be used in one to five day increments.
+Paid leave must be used in 1 day increments.
 Earned comp time must be used before any available paid state and local leave.
 Unless an employee requests a different order, available paid state and local leave will be used in the following order: